tsubaric/NFTicket/docs/TestReport.md

 track throughout the project, and I think will be invaluable going forward in our careers as engineers.

-The github contribution history can be seen below.
+The Github contribution history can be seen below.
 It should be noted that not everyone was initially able to contribute as much do to different levels of experience with the technologies used.
  - trbutler4: Thomas Butler